devizer/parallel-wait-for/README.md

 For connection string examples please take a look at `environment` sub tree of intergation tests via [docker-compose.yml](https://github.com/devizer/DockerLab/blob/master/compose/docker-compose.yml) on travis-ci.org

 ### Installer
-It is `sh`- and slim containers friendlн. bash is not required.
+It is `sh`- and slim containers friendly. bash is not required.

 It supports almost any **x64/arm/arm64** Linux and macOS 10.12+.
 The oldest supported versions of linux are: CentOS/RedHat 6, Debian 8, Ubuntu 14.04, Fedora 26